varunvd1994/DropboxLoginForm/README.md

-# DropboxLoginForm
+# PHP DropboxForm
-Beautiful login/registration form inspired by Dropbox
+Beautiful login/registration form inspired by Dropbox with animation via JQuery and PHP backend.

-See how it looks: http://hmate9.github.io/DropboxLoginForm/
+Ready to deploy on LAMP stack.